CathIAS/TLIO/index.md

   <img width="80%" src="assets/system-perf.png" />
 </p>

-This image shows sample trajectories in 2D.
-3.a and 3.b are failure cases of side-stepping and rolling on a chair.
+Sample trajectories in 2D.
+3.a and 3.b are failure cases of side-stepping and rolling on a chair, which are not present in the training data.

 <p align="center">
   <img width="80%" src="assets/examplesTraj2.png" />